Can I Stop Blood Pressure Medication If My Reading Is Normal?

 - Attend all follow-up appointments, even if your readings look fine.

 Some doctors prefer not to taper to zero but rather to a very low maintenance dose.
 This may provide most of the benefit with fewer side effects.
-The goal is not to stop medication at all costs.
-It is to find the lowest effective dose that keeps your blood pressure controlled.
+The goal is the lowest effective dose that keeps your blood pressure controlled.
+Stopping at all costs isn't the goal.

-Herbal and traditional remedies are also heavily promoted as alternatives to pharmaceutical treatment.
+Herbal and traditional remedies are also heavily promoted as alternatives to prescription treatment.
 Some claim to "cure" hypertension permanently.
-The evidence for these claims is weak or nonexistent.
-A 2021 review by the Nigerian Cardiac Society noted that while some herbal preparations may have mild blood-pressure-lowering effects, none have been shown to replace standard medication in controlled studies.
-Worse, some herbal products interact dangerously with prescription drugs or contain unlisted ingredients that raise blood pressure.
+The evidence for these claims is weak, and herbal products can interact with prescription drugs or contain unlisted ingredients.
+If you use any herbal remedy, tell your doctor or pharmacist before changing your medication.

-If you are still on medication, your refill plan matters
+If you stay on blood pressure medication, your refill plan still matters

 The best way to keep your blood pressure controlled is to take your medication consistently, without gaps.
 Missed doses create fluctuations in your blood pressure that make it harder for your doctor to assess whether your treatment is working.
 They also increase your risk of cardiovascular events.

 A consistent refill routine supports consistent treatment.
-Set a reminder to refill when you have seven days of medication left, not when the bottle is empty.
+Set a reminder to refill when you've got 7 days of medication left, not when the bottle is empty.
 Link your refill to a fixed monthly event, such as payday or a bill payment.
 If you manage medication for a parent or partner, keep a shared list of their medications, doses, and refill dates.

-- A normal reading on medication means the treatment is working, not that you are cured.
-Most people with hypertension need lifelong therapy.
+- A normal reading on medication means the treatment is working, not that you're cured.
+Most people with hypertension need long-term treatment.

 - Never stop blood pressure medication suddenly.
-Beta-blockers and clonidine in particular can cause dangerous rebound hypertension within 24 to 72 hours.
+Beta-blockers and clonidine in particular can cause dangerous rebound hypertension within 24-72 hours.

-- A supervised trial off medication may be appropriate in carefully selected cases: well-controlled for at least a year, significant lifestyle changes, no organ damage, and close monitoring.
+- A supervised trial off medication may be appropriate in carefully selected cases: well-controlled for at least 1 year, significant lifestyle changes, no organ damage, and close monitoring.

-- If you want to discuss stopping, come prepared with at least three months of home readings and a documented list of lifestyle changes.
+- If you want to discuss stopping, come prepared with at least 3 months of home readings and a documented list of lifestyle changes.

 - Tapering is the only safe approach.
 It should be done gradually over weeks or months with daily monitoring and regular doctor contact.